martinberger/n-queens-with-lines/README.md

 **Libraries and tools.** Since I have not written (non-trivial) Java before, I am not familiar with the Java library and tooling eco system.
-I will therefore write everything I need by hand.
-In particular, since I have not used Gradle before, and it's similar to tools like SBT or Maven, I will not use it.
+I therefore write everything I need by hand.
+In particular, since I have not used Gradle before, and it's similar to tools like SBT or Maven, I not use it.

-**Compiling and running the code.**

-All relevant code is in the root directory and can be compiled by invoking
+**Compiling and running the code.** All relevant code is in the root directory and can be compiled by invoking

     javac *.java